Prunoideae/MitoFlex/README.md

 Such a large genome should not occur commonly, if you can sure about this genome is what you want, please change your `max_points_per_track` in Circos settings to a larger number to make Circos actually draw this.

 Such a problem only affects visualization, no effect on previous methods.

+## 6.9 Processing species not included in database

+If there's enough support data, you can refer to chapter 7 to add data to build a taxonomy database for the species.
+Any pull requests to add new taxonomy clade is gracefully welcomed.

+Or, you can just use a clade close to the species you have.
+In this way, filtering, assembling and mitogenome scaffolding merging and finding will not be influenced much, while annotation could have problem since it depends heavily on the local database.
+External usage of annotation tools, like `MITOS` or others is then recommended in this situation.

 # 7 Adding new profile data to MitoFlex